 The casino features a great selection of popular slots and video poker machines with denominations ranging from $0.01 to $100.
 Whether you want to have some fun or play for some serious money, you will feel at home here.

 In the table games department, Bally’s Casino AC offers a standard variety of options such as baccarat, blackjack, craps, roulette, Pai Gow, Let It Ride, Three Card Poker, Mississippi Stud, Four Card Poker, High Card Flush, and more.

-The FanDuel Sportsbook located inside the casino allows you to bet on your favorite sports, like basketball, football, tennis, MMA, soccer, golf, and more.
-Five betting windows are available and 20 self-serving kiosks, so you can rest assured you will never miss out on a bet.
+The FanDuel Sportsbook inside the casino lets you bet on your favorite sports, like basketball, football, tennis, MMA, soccer, golf, and more.
+Five betting windows are available, and 20 self-serving kiosks, so you can rest assured you will never miss out on a bet.